sgvlug/website/content/pages/email_no_archive.md

-Title: "I don't want my e-mail messages archived!"
+Title: I don't want my e-mail messages archived!
 date: 2005-09-20 14:15
-Category: "info"
+Category: info

 Hey, I see you archive all e-mails and make them available on the web -- I don't want this, what can I do?